xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/Voice API/how-to-use-voicemail-en.md

 ### Setting Voicemail
-Please subscribe a Dial In Number to receive calls.
+Please subscribe a Dial In Number to receive calls.<br>
 1. [Search for an available number](https://docs.xoxzo.com/en/din.html#finding-a-dial-in-number-via-api)<br>
    The DIN numbers that you can subscribe to will be shown by your search.
 Please note the `din_uid` of your favorite number for the later use.
    The types of the prefix for each country that are available to subscribe from Xoxzo API can be found in the [price page](https://www.xoxzo.com/en/about/pricing/voice/#din). <br>